h8d13/DEVOops/README.md

 > Downloads latest release of VSCodium installs to `/opt/vscodium`

-> Open vscodium once to generate the `/home/user/.vscode-oss` folder.
+> Creates a symlink so you can call `code .` to open in current working directory

 3rd: `./setup_asap`

 > Extension inspired by David P. Cahill `Select after paste` but in raw JS.
-> You can then modify behavior: `/.vscode-oss/extensions/asap/extension.js`
+> Also sets zsh default for VSCodium and hot reload `CTRL + F5`

 4th: `./mods`

-> Downloads 4 essential zsh plugins places in `~/.config/zsh/$plugin_name`
+> Downloads 4 essential zsh plugins placed in `~/.config/zsh/$plugin_name`
-> Provides working zshrc to work with
+> Provides prompts: zshrc, bashrc and shared aliases
+> Sets-up local bin
+> Firefox profiles: Ublock and about:blank default

+>[!TIP]
+> Any of them can be removed by simply deleting in the `k/` [dir](./k/)

 Other tweaks & Demo
 ---

 - Auto indent after paste
-- Zsh integration to VSCodium terminal

 [Demo.webm](https://github.com/user-attachments/assets/72da25db-1a02-4ba3-a091-fc8dfb809380)